Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Methodology

+To incorporate rotational symmetry, we model $f$ using $\mathrm{SO}(2)$-equivariant convolutions and activations within the \texttt{E(2)-CNN} framework of \citet{weiler2019e2cnn}.
 In practice, we use the cyclic group $G = C_n$ instead of $G=\mathrm{SO}(2)$ as for large enough $n$ the difference is practically indistinguishable due to space discretization.
 We use powers of the regular representation $\rho = \mathbb{R}[C_n]^m$ for hidden layers.
 The representation $\mathbb{R}[C_n]$ has basis given by elements of $C_n$ and $C_n$-action by permutation matrices.
 It has good descriptivity since it contains all irreducible representations of $C_n$, and it is compatible with any activation function applied channel-wise.